Prenuptial Agreements For Same-Sex Couples

 Contact our family law attorneys about drafting a prenuptial agreement

-At Kirshenbaum Law Associates, our attorneys can help you review your finances and assets and make important decisions that you can incorporate into a prenuptial agreement.
+At Kirshenbaum Law Associates, Inc., our attorneys can help you review your finances and assets and make important decisions that you can incorporate into a prenuptial agreement.
 We offer clients decades of experience and they also benefit from our personalized attention.
-To discuss your legal concerns with a lawyer at Kirshenbaum Law Associates, Inc. today, contact us online or call 401-437-5169.
+To discuss your legal concerns with a lawyer at Kirshenbaum Law Associates, Inc. today, contact us online or call 401-467-5300.